Filom3na/Project-3---PupPals/README.md

 PupPals is a full-stack application designed to connect dog owners with other local dog owners.
 It was my third project during the Software Engineering Immersive Course with General Assembly, completed as part of a three-person team over two weeks.
 The unique aspect of PupPals is that matching is based solely on the dogs themselves, not the owners' appearances, promoting genuine connections between pets and their humans.

 ## Demo
 The application is deployed on Heroku.
-You can explore PupPals [here](insert_heroku_link).
+You can explore PupPals [here](https://puppals-f25422820259.herokuapp.com/).

 ## Team Members
 - Filomena Murgo (myself)
 - Cassie Lee
-- Mollie Morgan
+- Mollie Gregson

 ## Technologies Used
 ### Backend